sybrew/the-seo-framework/readme.txt

 * Fixed: Temporarily added lines back (which were removed in WordPress 4.4) beneath the option tabs in the metaboxes on mobile screens.
 * Fixed: Dynamic Title Placeholder input text visual glitch when the input text was overflowing.
 * Fixed: Miscalculation in multibyte string positioning when using non UTF-8 characters and when the server didn't support mbstring.
 This could've caused a miscalculation for the title when the theme was doing it wrong.
-* TODO Updated: POT file. // Because of new text lines in the Pinterest/Sitemap notification.
+* Updated: POT file.
-* TODO Fixed: When options are hidden, their "values" are still kept (disclosed feature as it's mandatory with this update). @todo pre-load all checkboxes in form as hidden fields?

 **For developers:**

-/
-* TODO Added: New filters. (extra sitemap string+array and 404 + search title + sitemap ID exclusion)
+* Added: New filters.
 * Added: New Class: `AutoDescription_Feed` within `feed.class.php`.
-* MAYBE TODO Code is now tested with the help from Phabricator.
 * Added: More filterable image arguments.
 * Added: Two Image fallback filters.
 * Added: Extra title argument to disable sanitation.
 Requires santition afterwards.